PhoenixAlpha23/mcp-phase1/README.md

     ```

 ### Usage

-Instructions for running the server and using the tools will be added soon.
+This handles the server side of the project, client would be claude desktop or a custom client which we need to create.

 ## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.